Neale Burgess: Political career

 Burgess first ran as the Liberal Party candidate for Hastings in the 2002 Victorian state election but lost the seat in the Labor ‘Brackslide’ to Labor’s Rosy Buchanan.
 Burgess ran again for the Liberals at the 2006 state election, and succeeded in winning back the traditionally conservative district for the Liberal Party.
 He later held the seat at the 2010, 2014 and 2018 state elections.

 Burgess voted against the Abortion Law Reform Bill 2008, and later voted for banning anti-abortion protesters from protesting outside abortion clinics.
 In May 2018, he revealed he had changed his mind on the issue and now opposed buffer zones.

-In June 2022, Burgess received a parliamentary suspension following serval allegations of inappropriate behaviour beginning in November 2021.
+In June 2022, Burgess received a parliamentary suspension following several allegations of inappropriate behaviour beginning in November 2021.
 Burgess strongly denies the allegations.

-In November 2021, Burgess announced he would not recontest Hastings at the 2022 state election, and was succeeded by Labor's Paul Mecurio.
+In November 2021, Burgess announced he would not recontest Hastings at the 2022 state election, and was succeeded by Labor's Paul Mercurio.